Breword/tmux/Getting Started.md

 #### Choosing sessions, windows and panes

-tmux includes an interactive mode where sessions, windows or panes can be chosen from a tree, this is called tree mode.
+tmux includes a mode where sessions, windows or panes can be chosen from a tree, this is called tree mode.
+It can be used browse sessions, windows and panes; to change the attached session, the current window or active pane; to kill sessions, windows and panes; or apply a command to several at once by tagging them.

 There are two key bindings to enter tree mode: `C-b s` starts showing only sessions and with the attached session selected; `C-b w` starts with sessions